 When two or more crops grown together in an intercropping system, the component crop yield may be lower compared to their sole crop yields due to inter-specific competition for growth resources viz., light, moisture, nutrients due to increased population pressure per unit land area or demand exceeding supply or due to both.
-Biomass differed significantly due to INM treatments during both the years.
+Biomass differed significantly due to integrated nutrient management (INM) treatments during both the years.
 At harvest, the highest biomass recorded in T_3 during both years and in pooled data (Table 3).
 Leaf area differed significantly due to INM treatments during both the years.
-Similar trend was followed for leaf area of the system.
+The similar trend was followed for leaf area of the system.
+The higher biomass is due to the higher uptake of nutrients by both cotton and soybean along with leaf litter drops from the soybean.
+The results are in agreement with the findings of [10], who reported that higher biomass yield in the intercropping system was due to higher uptake of nutrients.